Cai3333/Dotfiles/README.md

 | `Win + TAB`            |           Switch through layouts            |
 | `Win + T`              |        Make a floating window tiled         |

-Note: `Toggling` means to enable if inactiv or to disable if active.
+Note: `Toggling` means to enable if inactive or to disable if active.

 Note: `Win` refers to the `Super` key.